1 Comment

 Subsanacion - Submitting documents

-During the internal evaluation and approval process of any application on the Agencia Digital, Migraciones may discover that you haven’t uploaded all required documents, that an uploaded document isn’t to their liking or they…
+During the internal review of any application submitted via the Migraciones Agencia Digital, Migraciones may determine that a required document is missing, that an uploaded document does not meet their requirements, or that an…

 Peruvian Visa Types